Deferring Enrollment for First-Year Students

 Frequently Asked Questions

 When you decide to defer and submit the proper documentation, the committee meets to discuss each situation on a case-by-case basis.
-If the deferral is approved, the deferral is valid for one year only unless you requested to defer until the winter quarter (not all majors offer a winter deferral).
-Please note, if you wish to extend your deferral period beyond what is initially approved, you will need to contact Admissions; depending upon on your start date, a second deferral may require you submit a new CSS Profile.
+If the deferral is approved, the deferral is valid for one year or for one term depending on what you requested (not all majors offer a winter deferral).
+Please note, if you wish to extend your deferral period beyond what is initially approved, you will need to contact Admissions to be considered for an extended deferral.
+Deferral extensions are considered on a case-by-base basis; they are not guaranteed and depending upon on your start date, a second deferral may require you submit a new CSS Profile.

 Drexel University understands that students may want to take classes in order to keep up with their academic skills.
 Therefore, Drexel permits students to take up to two college classes per term at maximum.
 These credits will be considered non-matriculated classes and you will still enroll as a first-year student and not a transfer student.
 We suggest taking general courses such as English and math.
 It is under the discretion of the academic advisor for your program to accept these courses.